orangejuice/blog/data/activity/book-好妈妈胜过好老师-2009/record.en.md

 ---
-title: A Good Mother is Better than a Good Teacher
+title: A Good Mother is Better Than a Good Teacher
-slug: a-good-mother-is-better-than-a-good-teacher
 category: book
 status: todo
 rating: 0